 Tropical Storm Ian is tracking toward Florida and may soon hit hurricane status

-TALLAHASSEE, Fla. — Authorities and residents in Florida were keeping a cautious eye on Tropical Storm Ian as it rumbled through the Caribbean on Sunday, expected to continue gaining strength and become a major hurricane in the coming days on a forecast track toward the state.
+TALLAHASSEE, Fla. — Authorities and residents in Florida were keeping a cautious eye on Tropical Storm Ian as it rumbled ominously through the Caribbean on Sunday, likely to become a major hurricane on its path toward the state.

-Gov. Ron DeSantis has declared a state of emergency throughout Florida and urged residents to ready for a storm that could lash large swaths of the state with heavy rains, high winds and rising seas.
+Gov. Ron DeSantis has declared a state of emergency throughout Florida and urged residents to prepare for the storm to lash large swaths of the state with heavy rains, high winds and rising seas.

-"We encourage all Floridians to make their preparations," DeSantis said in a statement.
+Forecasters are still unsure of exactly where Ian could make landfall, with current models plotting it toward Florida's west coast or panhandle regions, he said.

+"We're going to keep monitoring the track of this storm but it really is important to stress the degree of uncertainty that still exists," DeSantis said at a news conference Sunday, cautioning that "even if you're not necessarily right in the eye of the path of the storm, there's going to be pretty broad impacts throughout the state.

 President Joe Biden also declared an emergency, authorizing the Department of Homeland Security and the Federal Emergency Management Agency, or FEMA, to coordinate disaster relief and provide assistance to protect lives and property.
 The president postponed a scheduled Sept.
 27 trip to Florida due to the storm.

-The center issued an updated advisory at 5 a.m.
-Sunday, which noted the tropical storm was forecast to begin "rapidly strengthening later today" with the "risk of significant wind and storm surge impacts increasing for western Cuba."

-Ian was expected to become a hurricane Sunday and a major hurricane as soon as late Monday.
-The storm had top sustained winds of 50 mph (85 kph) on Sunday morning as it swirled about 345 miles (555 kilometers) southeast of Grand Cayman, in the Cayman Islands.

-A hurricane warning remained in effect for the island and hurricane watches were issued for western Cuba.
+A hurricane warning was in effect Sunday for Grand Cayman and the Cuban provinces of Isla de Juventud, Pinar del Rio and Artemisa.

 Cuban state media said emergency authorities have met to plan for the storm's arrival and prepare for evacuations, though none had been ordered as of Sunday.
 The track forecast by the National Hurricane Center shows a major storm striking the far-western part of the island early Tuesday, close to the country's most famed tobacco fields.

-John Cangialosi, a senior hurricane specialist at the Miami-based center, said in an interview Sunday that it is not clear exactly where Ian will hit hardest.
-Floridians should begin preparations, including gathering supplies for potential power outages, he said.
+John Cangialosi, a senior hurricane specialist at the Miami-based center, said in an interview Sunday that it is not clear exactly where Ian will hit hardest in Florida.
+Residents should begin preparations, including gathering supplies for potential power outages, he said.

 "It's a hard thing to say stay tuned, but that's the right message right now," said Cangialosi.
 "But for those in Florida, it's still time to prepare.
 I'm not telling you to put up your shutters yet or do anything like that but it's still time to get your supplies."